 Iran’s reluctance to ratify the Paris Agreement stems from an unwillingness to shift their economy.
 Economic sanctions from the international community are also a sticking point.

 This article was updated from a feature written on the occasion of Liberia’s ratification of the Paris Agreement, in August 2018.
-As of 4 February 2019, the countries yet to formally ratify the agreement were Angola, Equatorial Guinea, Eritrea, Guinea-Bissau, Iran, Iraq, Kyrgyzstan, Lebanon, Liberia, Libya, Nicaragua, Oman, Russia, San Marino, South Sudan, Suriname, Syria, Turkey, Uzbekistan, and Yemen.
+As of 4 February 2019, the countries yet to formally ratify the agreement were Angola, Eritrea, Iran, Iraq, Kyrgyzstan, Lebanon, Libya, Oman, Russia, South Sudan, Suriname, Turkey, and Yemen.